acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

    - Each core processes a different region
    - Reduces latency but requires careful synchronization

-3. **GPU Offloading**:
+3. **Hardware Acceleration**:
-   - Use the Raspberry Pi's GPU for certain operations
+   - Use the Raspberry Pi 5's GPU for certain operations
-   - OpenCL or similar frameworks needed
+   - Leverage OpenCL and VideoCore for parallel image processing
-   - Challenging to implement but offers significant speedup
+   - Take advantage of NEON SIMD instructions for vectorization

 **Memory Optimization: Reducing the Bottleneck**